haugene/docker-transmission-openvpn/docs/config-options.md

 To log to stdout instead set the environment variable `LOG_TO_STDOUT` to `true`.

 _Note_: By default, stdout is what container engines read logs from.
-Set this to true to have Tranmission logs in commands like `docker logs` and `kubectl logs`.
+Set this to true to have Transmission logs in commands like `docker logs` and `kubectl logs`.
 OpenVPN currently only logs to stdout.

 ### Custom scripts